 2. What is the difference between absorption costing and standard costing?

 Absorption costing allocates actual production costs to products, incorporating both fixed and variable overheads.
-In contrast, standard costing uses predetermined estimates based on historical or projected data for direct materials, labor, and overheads.
+In contrast, standard costing uses predetermined estimates based on historical or projected data for direct materials, labor, and overhead.
 The key distinction is that standard costing relies on estimated costs, while absorption costing is based on actual expenses.

 3. What is absorption costing and marginal costing?